RPGroup-PBoC/mscl_survival/doc/section_4_discussion.md

 facts.
-To our knowledge, this work represents the first attempt to quantitatively control the abundance of a single species of mechanosensitive channel and examine the physiological consequences in terms of survival probability at single cell resolution.
+To our knowledge, this work represents the first attempt to quantitatively control the abundance of a single species of mechanosensitive channel and examine the physiological consequences in terms of survival probability at single-cell resolution.
 Our results reveal two notable quantities.
-First, out of the several hundred single cell measurements, we never observed a cell which had less than approximately 100 channels per cell survive an osmotic shock, irrespective of the shock rate.
+First, out of the several hundred single-cell measurements, we never observed a cell which had less than approximately 100 channels per cell survive an osmotic shock, irrespective of the shock rate.
 The second is that between 500 and 600 channels per cell are needed to provide $\geq 80\%$ survival, depending on the shock rate.

-&nbsp;&nbsp;&nbsp;&nbsp;Only recently has the relationship between the MscL copy number and the probability of survival been approached experimentally.
+**&nbsp;&nbsp;&nbsp;&nbsp;Only recently has the relationship between the MscL copy number and the probability of survival been approached experimentally.
-In van den Berg et al. (2016), the authors examined the contribution of MscL to survival in a genetic background where all other known mechanosensitive channels had been deleted from the chromosome and plasmid-borne expression of an MscL-mEos fusion was tuned through an IPTG inducible promoter [@vandenberg2016].
+In van den Berg et al. (2016), the authors examined the contribution of MscL to survival in a genetic background where all other known mechanosensitive channels had been deleted from the chromosome and plasmid-borne expression of an MscL-mEos3.2 fusion was tuned through an IPTG inducible promoter [@vandenberg2016].
 In this work, they measured the single-cell channel abundance through super-resolution microscopy and queried survival through bulk assays.
 They report a nearly linear relationship between survival and copy number, with approximately 100 channels per cell conveying 100% survival.
-This number is in stark contrast with our observation of approximately 100 channels as the *minimum* number needed to convey any observable degree of survival.
+This number is significantly smaller than our observation of approximately 100 channels as the *minimum* number needed to convey any observable degree of survival.**

-&nbsp;&nbsp;&nbsp;&nbsp; The disagreement between the numbers reported in this work and in van den Berg et al. may partially arise from subtle differences in the experimental approach.
+**&nbsp;&nbsp;&nbsp;&nbsp; The disagreement between the numbers reported in this work and in van den Berg et al. may partially arise from subtle differences in the experimental approach.
+The primary practical difference is the rate and magnitude of the osmotic shock. van den Berg et al. applied an approximately 600 mosm downshock in bulk at an undetermined rate whereas we applied a 1 osm downshock at controlled rates varying from 0.002 Hz to 2 Hz.
 In their work, survival was measured through plating assays which represent the population average rather than the distribution of survival probability.
-While this approach provides valuable information regarding the response of a population to an osmotic shock, the high survival rate may be an artifact of a wide distribution of channel copies per cell in the population coupled with aggregation of cells in plating assays which may result in an under count of the total cell load.
+While this approach provides valuable information regarding the response of a population to an osmotic shock, the high survival rate may be an artifact of a wide distribution of channel copies per cell in the population coupled with bulk-scale measurement of survival.
-Bulk plating assays are notorious for large variance of cell counts between replicates.
-In van den Berg et al., the authors compute their error in survival probability to be approximately 15%, which is typical for these types of assays.
-This can lead to observed survival probabilities greater than 100%, underlining the need for single-cell methods of querying survival.
-Another source of disagreement may arise from the details of the expression system.
 As has been shown in this work, the expression of MscL from a chromosomal integration is noisy with a single strain exhibiting MscL copy numbers spanning an order of magnitude or more.
 In van den Berg et al., this variance is exacerbated by expression of MscL from an inducible plasmid as fluctuations in the gene copy number from plasmid replication and segregation influence the expression level.
-This increased variance leads to approximately a 40 - 50\% error in their measured channel copy number for a particular level of induction.
+Connecting such a wide and complex distribution of copy numbers to single-cell physiology requires the consideration of moments beyond the mean which is a nontrivial task.
+Rather than trying to make such a connection, we queried survival at single-cell resolution at the expense of a lower experimental throughput.**

-&nbsp;&nbsp;&nbsp;&nbsp;Despite these experimental differences, the results of this work and van den Berg et al., are in agreement that MscL must be present in the tune of $10^2$ channels per cell in wild-type cells to convey appreciable survival.
+&nbsp;&nbsp;&nbsp;&nbsp;Despite these experimental differences, the results of this work and van den Berg et al., are in agreement that MscL must be present at the level of 100 or more channels per cell in wild-type cells to convey appreciable survival.
 As both of these works were performed in a strain in which the only mechanosensitive channel was MscL, it remains unknown how the presence of the other channel species would alter the number of MscL needed